Davidatlarge/Rrra/README.md

 `mutate_ra()` takes the output of `summarise_efficiency()`,
 `summarise_blank()`, `process_ra()`, as well as additional metadata to return more derived values.
-With the argmuent `merged.output = TRUE` (the default) the new values will be added to the output of `process_ra()` (which then could be overwritten; or the functions could be nested).
+With the argument `merged.output = TRUE` (the default) the new values will be added to the output of `process_ra()` (which then could be overwritten; or the functions could be nested).